Kiss My Earth: Book on Tour Without the Author

 Something Light Written

-21 March 2024 with Churchill's oak at Churchill College, Cambridge, thank you Bhanu Kapil
+21 March 2024 with Churchill's oak at Churchill College, Cambridge, thank you Bhanu Kapil.

-22 March 2024 welcoming a sapling donated by Windsor Great Park into Royal Holloway's gardens as part of an Eco-Symposium
+22 March 2024 welcoming a sapling donated by Windsor Great Park into Royal Holloway's gardens as part of an Eco-Symposium.

-15/16 June 2024 with Nancy's Oak and saplings - Norfolk, thank you Rachel Goodman
+15/16 June 2024 with Nancy's Oak and saplings - Norfolk, thank you Rachel Goodman.

 7 July 2024 for the venerable oak by the lake, private event.

-3 May 2025 with a favourite oak and its ghost oak partner, Greenwich Park, London, thank you Victoria
+*3 May 2025 with a favourite oak and its ghost oak partner, Greenwich Park, London, thank you Victoria Runce. *

 23 May 2025 with a lightning-struck Sudbourne oak, thank you Clare Best